rogervinas/snapshot-testing/README.md

 }
 ```

-First time will create the snapshot but following executions will fail because the test is not deterministic 😱
+First time will pass just creating the snapshot but following executions will fail because the test is not deterministic 😱

 In this case we can easily make this test deterministic why passing to `MyImpl` the `Random` and `Clock` implementations to use:
 ```kotlin